 The court ruled in favour of the former employer.
 We will be sure to update our blog should this case be appealed.

-At Arbesman Hamilton LLP we represent both employees and employers in employment law matters.
+At NULaw we represent both employees and employers in employment law matters.
 We can help employers determine what obligations they have towards current and former employees when it comes to reference requests while also assisting employees in determining whether they have been unfairly treated during such a process.
 Please call us at 416-481-5604 or reach us online to talk today.